-The written comprehensive exam shall consist of answering four out of six broad area questions and should be taken during the term in which course work is completed.
+The written comprehensive exam shall consist of answering four broad area questions and should be taken during the term in which course work is completed.
 The exam will be graded pass/fail by two examiners within the department who specialize in the principal area of concentration.

 The oral examination lasts approximately an hour and can be taken only after the successful completion of the written comprehensive and all required course work (except finals for that semester).
 If needed, there is a 60-day waiting period before a second exam may be taken.

 NOTE: Students who receive a failing grade on either portion of the examination in three successive attempts forfeit the right to earn their degree.